-Macau's answer to the Las Vegas strip.
-The Cotai Strip has all of Macau's biggest casinos, hotels and clubs—and is an attempt to imitate the original in Nevada.
-It's been surprisingly successful, and is host to several blockbuster names and the biggest casino in the world.
+The Cotai Strip is Macau's answer to the Las Vegas strip.
+The strip has all of Macau's biggest casinos, hotels, and clubs—and is an attempt to imitate the original in Nevada.
+It's been surprisingly successful and is host to several blockbuster names and the biggest casino in the world.
 More gambling is done here than anywhere else on the planet.

-Like in Las Vegas, the strip isn't especially made for strolling.
-Instead, you can hop between your favourite casinos, take in a show or two, or jump in the best poolside parties in town.
-There is little of the volcanoes and spurting fountains of Vegas outside, although venture into the casinos and you'll find laser, light and fire powered dragon shows and levitating diamonds.
+Like in Las Vegas, the strip isn't made for strolling.
+Instead, you can hop between your favorite casinos, take in a show or two, or jump in the best poolside parties in town.
+There is little of the volcanoes and spurting fountains of Vegas outside, although a venture into the casinos and you'll find laser, light, and fire powered dragon shows and levitating diamonds.

-Across the road is the slightly smaller but slightly hipper City of Dreams casino.
-On top of the usual menu of gambling options this mega resort offers three hotels, including the Hard Rock, pool parties and Macau’s best floor show—the Evil Knievel inspired House of Dancing Water.
+Across the road is the slightly smaller but slightly hipper City of Dreams Casino.
+On top of the usual menu of gambling options, this mega-resort offers three hotels, pool parties, and Macau’s best floor show—the Evel Knievel-inspired House of Dancing Water.

-The final big name casino on Cotai is the Galaxy, which has put a premium on resort options that include three hotels, a Banyan Tree Spa and roof top wave pool amongst many other distractions.
+The final big-name casino on Cotai is the Galaxy, which has put a premium on resort options that include three hotels, a Banyan Tree Spa, and a rooftop wave pool, amongst many other distractions.

 Most of the hotels on the Cotai Strip are attached to the casinos listed above.
-The biggest of the lot is the 3000 rooms at the Venetian Macau.
-The City of Dreams casino offers three separate hotels; the swanky Crown Towers, the Grand Hyatt and the Hard Rock hotel.
-Finally, the Galaxy has its own brand hotel, the Hotel Okura and the Banyan Tree Macau with its famous spa.
+The biggest of the lot is the 3,000 rooms at the Venetian.
+The City of Dreams casino offers three separate hotels: the swanky Crown Towers, the Grand Hyatt, and The Countdown Hotel.
+Finally, the Galaxy has its own brand hotel, the Hotel Okura, and the Banyan Tree Macau with its famous spa.

 Shopping on the Cotai Strip is inside the casinos rather than on the street.
 All of the casinos offer shopping malls of some size and description, although they find it hard to compete with the 300 shops inside the Venetian.
-This pulls in punters from all over China to visit the mid range and high end fashion and lifestyle stores.
-For more luxury, head to the Four Seasons shopp.
+This pulls in gamblers from all over China to visit the mid-range and high-end fashion and lifestyle stores.
+For more luxury, head to the Four Seasons shop.
 This arcade focuses on gold card shoppers, with names like Cartier and De Beers.

-Of course you don't need to have a star of approval from France on your meal.
-There are plenty of more moderate meals to be had, as well food courts with all your favourite names, including a starring apperance from LA import Fatburger inside the Venetian.
+Of course, you don't need to have a star of approval from France on your meal.
+There are plenty of more moderate meals to be had, as well as food courts with all your favorite names.